RBZS grant for laboratory internship, and field trip

 • For the provisional budget, allowed expenses are: travel cost, lodging cost or laboratory consumable cost.
 Equipment expenses are no allowed.

-• Application documents must be sent to RBZS president and RBZS secretary before 15th of October.
-Decision will be taken in the last week of November and communicated by e-mail to applicant.
+• Application documents must be sent to RBZS president and RBZS secretary before the deadline.
+Decision will be taken few weeks later and communicated by e-mail to applicant.
 This is a two steps procedure: 1.
 Eligibility checking and application pre-selection based on the quality of the proposed stay by a dedicated working group, 2.
 Selection by the RBZS board at the November board meeting, based on the propositions made by the grant working group.

 • The grant is attributed only one time to an applicant